uralys/cherry/readme.md

 ## Introduction to Cherry

-You may use Cherry as a base to start your own game, with the following facilities:
+You may use Cherry as a base, or to pick components from, in order to start your own game.
+Cherry provides the following facilities and libraries:

 #### Game worflow